What is a learning experience?

 A learning experience is any experience you learn from.
 Simple as that!

 It can take place in school, on the job, in a museum, at home, in the outdoors or anywhere you can imagine.
 It can be in the real world, a virtual environment or a combination of both of them.
-Whether it is a fully designed learning experience, a completely spontaneous learning experience or somewhere in between, they are all learning experiences.
-Rodrigo J. Gallego wrote for our blog on "Four Ingredients for a Memorable Learning Experience" with some real life examples to give you an idea of what an experience is.
+We know, that’s a bit of an anticlimax.
+Don’t worry, there’s more to the story.